westerndigitalcorporation/cdl-tools/README.md

 ### Checking for command duration limits support

-To check if a disk supports command duration limits, the "info" command can be
+To check if a device supports command duration limits, use the "info" command.
-used:

 ```
 $ cdladm info /dev/sda